CEINMS/CEINMS/help/manual/ceinms-setups.rst

 - ``execution.xml``: a file that specifies the configuration for the simulation (according to ``execution.xsd``)

+.. only:: html

     For convenience, here are all the XSD files:

+.. only:: latex

+    In the following, an example of each configuration file is provided and explained, and the corresponding grammar scheme is reported.

 .. toctree::
    :maxdepth: 1